barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas-2015.md

 * fit nicely within the Cesium architecture
 * work in 2D and Columbus View
-* accommodate any other suggestions or requirements from the Cesium committers and community.
+* accommodate any other suggestions or requirements from the Cesium committers and community

 References
 * Camera [tutorial](http://cesiumjs.org/2013/02/13/Cesium-Camera-Tutorial/)